North East England in the 1990s

 Westoe Colliery at South Shields has closed.
 The closure of Westoe, which opened in 1909, brings an end to centuries of coal mining on Tyneside.

-Wearmouth Colliery at the mouth of the River Wear in Sunderland, the last colliery in the County Durham coalfield, has closed, signalling the end of a centuries old era in the land between the Tyne and Tees.
+Wearmouth Colliery at the mouth of the River Wear in Sunderland, the last colliery in the County Durham coalfield, has closed, signalling the end of a centuries old era not just on Wearside but in the land between the Tyne and Tees.
+The Wearmouth Colliery had been one of the biggest and most important collieries in the Durham coalfield as well as being a significant employer and hugely important feature of Sunderland’s heritage, history and culture.

 1994 – Lynemouth Colliery closes